Antibody Diversification and DNA Deaminases in Immunity and Cancer

 The organizers would like to thank the institutions and companies that sponsor this event.

-Please scroll down to the end of the page for a full list.
+Please scroll down for a full list.

 Each attendee must register (go to the Registration tab) and submit the title of their oral or poster presentation, if applicable.
 As with previous AID workshops, no registration fee will be charged.
 The organization committee will cover the costs of the meeting (including breakfasts, lunches, dinners, and conference costs).
 For the moment, the number of participants is limited to 96 due to logistics and places will be filled on a first-come-first-served basis.
 Once the limit of 96 registrants has been reached, a waiting list will be kept in case there are cancellations or that, funds permitting, we can accommodate additional participants.